CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: CASPER

 \subsection{Keyphrase Vocabulary}

 CASPER representation units include tokens and keyphrases.
-For tokens, we follow previous work \cite{formal2021splade, formal2021spladev2} and use BERT vocabulary.
-For keyphrases, as mentioned in \S \ref{sec:introduction}, we build a common and comprehensive keyphrase vocabulary, which we detail in this section.
+For tokens, we follow previous work and use BERT vocabulary.
+For keyphrases, we build a common and comprehensive keyphrase vocabulary, which we detail in this section.

 \textbf{Scientific corpus}.
 We start with the S2ORC corpus \cite{lo-etal-2020-s2orc}, which include 81.1M academic papers, spanning across multiple disciplines.
 From this corpus\footnote{We utilize the pre-processed version provided by sentence-transformers: \url{https://huggingface.co/datasets/sentence-transformers/s2orc}}, we sample 10M papers, using the concatenated title and abstract of each as the source text.
 We denote the resulting collection as $\mathcal{D} = \{d_1, d_2, ...\}$.